This post contains links to products that I may receive compensation from at no additional cost to you. View my Affiliate Disclosure page here.

-All the Light We Cannot See by Anthony Doerr is a beautiful work of historical fiction.
+Book club questions for All the Light We Cannot See by Anthony Doerr take an in-depth look at this beautiful work of historical fiction.
 The following book club questions will have spoilers so if you haven’t read the novel yet, check out my preview and review first.

 The story is about a blind French girl (Marie-Laure) and a German boy (Werner) whose paths collide in occupied France as both try to survive the devastation of World War II.
 It alternates between multiple perspectives but mainly we read it from their point of views.